Are you struggling to understand the best tripod brands available today?

 Vanguard was founded in 1986 and quickly grew to become a company known around the world for its tripods, but also for its camera bags, hunting optics, and more.

-While Vanguard is headquartered in Myanmar, the company includes centers in the United Kingdom, Spain, the US, among others.
-Vanguard specializes in tripods offering uniquely flexible legs and center columns, in order to get cameras into unusual positions–such as upside-down against the ground, extended out over a river, and more.
+While Vanguard is headquartered in Myanmar, the company includes centers in the United Kingdom, Spain, and the US.
+Vanguard specializes in tripods offering uniquely flexible legs and center columns to get cameras into unusual positions–such as upside-down against the ground, extending out over a river, and more.

 And note that Vanguard’s tripods, while not budget, do stay within a very reasonable price range.